MegaManSec/LDAP-Monitoring-Watchdog/README.md

 The changes that are monitored can either be forwarded to a slack webhook or output to the terminal (or both).
 Optional colored output is also supported.

-A blog post about the details and history of this project [can be found here](https://joshua.hu/ldap-watchdog-python-monitoring-tool-realtime-directory-slack-notifications)
+Previously named LDAP-Stalker (because monitoring changes of an LDAP directory is an excellent way to stalk changes in a company: learn about promotions before they're announced, etc.), a blog post about the details and history of this project [can be found here](https://joshua.hu/ldap-watchdog-python-monitoring-tool-realtime-directory-slack-notifications)

 ## Examples (No Filtering)